“No longer the newest, when it comes to 360 cameras, the Rylo is still the best.”

 Dynamic range is another sore point, and while this is also inherent of all small sensors, it’s a bit worse off in the world of 360 video.
 With the camera mounted on a dashboard, we found it properly exposed for the outdoor-facing view, meaning everything inside the car was far too dark.
 Outside on a bright day, it exposed for the sky, causing the foreground to be too dark.

-Earlier this year, we called the Giroptic iO the best application of consumer 360 video tech we’d yet seen, but the Rylo may have surpassed it (although, the cameras have slightly different goals).
-The Rylo doesn’t do everything, but it presents a very refined approach to what it does offer.
-It is truly a useful 360 cam, and very much not a gimmick.
+In 2017, we called the Giroptic iO (now no longer available) the best application of consumer 360 video tech we’d yet seen.
+The Rylo easily surpassed it.
+It doesn’t do absolutely everything (like live streaming, which was the iO’s trick) but it presents a very refined approach to what it does offer.
+It is truly a useful 360 cam, and one that is actually fun to use.

-But that doesn’t mean we can’t see an opportunity for it to be even better.
-We are pleased to see that Rylo has been quick in adding new features to the camera via free app updates, and are hopeful this will continue.
+After several rounds of major software updates, all of which were free, we are pleased to see that Rylo hasn’t stopped developing the software to bring new features and more value to customers.
 It may take another generation of hardware — and a technological leap in small sensor performance — before the Rylo can truly replace your action camera and camcorder, but there’s a glimmer of that future in the current product.

 Is there a better alternative?